madantamil/athena-s3/README.md

 ## Amazon Athena is a service that enables a data analyst to perform interactive queries in the Amazon Simple Storage Service (S3).

+## Athena uses Presto, a distributed SQL engine to run queries.
+It also uses Apache hive to create, drop, and old tables and partitions.

 ## Athena is a serverless query service, an analyst doesn't need to manage any underlying compute infrastructure to use it.

 ## It is not a Database service hence, you just pay for the queries you run.